- Internal Pre-Application to Department or Program: Varies by unit. Check with your home department or program.

-The Graduate Teaching Excellence Award is jointly sponsored by the Office of Academic Affairs, the Graduate School, and the Division of Undergraduate Studies.
+The Graduate Teaching Excellence Award is jointly sponsored by the Office of the Provost, the Graduate School, and the Division of Undergraduate Education and Student Success.

 It is designed to recognize outstanding teaching performance by experienced graduate employees (GEs) who have demonstrated a commitment to developing their instructional skills, while at the same time excelling in their academic degree program.